 Represent Us

 Young women and gender-diverse people should grow up believing anything is possible – that they have opportunities in their lives to shape the world they live in.

-Sadly, our current national Parliament does not represent the diversity of communities across Australia.
-Without this representation, valuable perspectives are not being included in decision-making and as we have seen over the last year, a dangerous culture is allowed to run rampant.
+Sadly, our national Parliament has not represented the diversity of communities across Australia.
+Without this representation, valuable perspectives are not being included in decision-making and as we have seen over 2022, a dangerous culture was allowed to run rampant.

+Represent Us